BarbzCodez/BarbzCodez/README.md

 ![An Example of the final resume hosted](/images/1_example_resume.gif)

-A beginner's guide to host a themed markdown resume in GitHub Pages.
+According to Andrew Etter in [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) we want to "make the content beautiful, discoverable and searchable", this will guide you to host a themed markdown resume using GitHub Pages to achieve Etter's goal.

 ## Prerequisites